-Your GP or neurologist can refer you to the clinical psychology department at your local hospital/community health service.
-You can also see a private clinical psychologist/neuropsychologist.
+Your GP/family doctor or neurologist can refer you to the clinical psychology department at your local hospital/community health service.
+You can also see a private clinical psychologist, educational psychologist or counselling psychologist specialising as a neuropsychologist.

-FS025V4 Neuropsychological assessment
+FS025V5 Neuropsychological assessment

-Date created: March 1999; Last updated: November 2000; Review date: November 2023
+Date created: March 1999; Last updated: April 2025; Review date: April 2028

 Disclaimer: We try to ensure that the information is easy to understand, accurate and up-to-date as possible.
-If you would like more information on the source material and references the author used to write this document please contact Encephalitis International.
+If you would like more information on the source material and references the author used to write this document, please contact Encephalitis International.
 None of the authors of the above document has declared any conflict of interest, which may arise from being named as an author of this document.